 “I think we should drop by my house,” he says.

 “You…have a home?
 I thought you said you were a wanderer?”

 “All right…” I nod, finding the situation very odd.
-If you already have a home, why would you forsake it like that?
+If one already has a home, why would they forsake it like that?